 Piscadera Bay, CuraÃ§ao © Miguelpalm

-The best beaches are scattered along the southwest coast where the calm, crystal clear water creates a tropical paradise for divers, snorkellers, and swimmers; towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.
+The best beaches are scattered along the southwest coast where the calm, crystal clear water creates a tropical paradise for divers, snorkellers, and swimmers.
+Towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.

-Curaçao is an ideal holiday destination for underwater lovers, as the excellent visibility, warm water, active reef conservation, and variety of diving and snorkelling sites rank the island among the most popular dive locations in the Caribbean.
+Curacao is an ideal holiday destination for underwater lovers, as the excellent visibility, warm water, active reef conservation, and variety of diving and snorkelling sites rank the island among the most popular dive locations in the Caribbean.

 The capital city, Willemstad, has been a major international trading centre for centuries, its society a mixture of different nationalities, races, and cultures and its shops filled with goods from around the world.
-Old Willemstad dates from the 18th and 19th centuries and is one of the most remarkable historic areas in the Caribbean with charming alleys and superb Dutch colonial architecture housing restaurants, museums, shops, and hotels.
+Old Willemstad dates from the 18th and 19th centuries and is one of the most remarkable historic areas in the Caribbean, with charming alleys and superb Dutch colonial architecture housing restaurants, museums, shops, and hotels.

 Many of the beautiful Dutch buildings have been adapted to life in a hot and breezy climate and sport Caribbean-style shutters, porches, and verandas, lending further charm to the cheerfully painted historic structures.